msmfsd/apollo-error-tmpt-pr-2513/README.md

 #### result
 - error not cleared on a successful refetch result
 - loading not updated while doing a refetch
-- people data not set to undefined on error
+- people data not set to undefined on error^

+^ data is cached? note that fetchPolicy is `network-only` so it shouldn't cache I would think